epfl-ada/ada-2024-project-skibidata/README.md

 - Draft: folder containing files used to store experimental concepts and test scripts
 - Data: folder containing some csv files that contains some queried or downloaded data needed for different part of the results notebook
 - README.md
--.gitignore : Configuration file used to specify files and directories that should be ignored by Git.
+- gitignore : Configuration file used to specify files and directories that should be ignored by Git.